bmaltais/kohya_ss/README.md

 - 6 Feb.
 2023, 2023/2/6：
   - ``--bucket_reso_steps`` and ``--bucket_no_upscale`` options are added to training scripts (fine tuning, DreamBooth, LoRA and Textual Inversion) and ``prepare_buckets_latents.py``.
   - ``--bucket_reso_steps`` takes the steps for buckets in aspect ratio bucketing.
 Default is 64, same as before.
-    - Any value greater than or equal to 1 can be specified; a value divisible by 8 is recommended.
+    - Any value greater than or equal to 1 can be specified; 64 is highly recommended and a value divisible by 8 is recommended.
     - If less than 64 is specified, padding will occur within U-Net.
 The result is unknown.
     - If you specify a value that is not divisible by 8, it will be truncated to divisible by 8 inside VAE, because the size of the latent is 1/8 of the image size.
   - If ``--bucket_no_upscale`` option is specified, images smaller than the bucket size will be processed without upscaling.